eve550/bactoprinter/README.md

 > enderscope/bin/python3 -m ipykernel install –user –name=enderscope
 >
 >
-> And in Jupyter Notebook, you also have to change the kernel for enderscope
+> And in Jupyter Notebook, you also have to change the kernel for enderscope,
 > Go in core -> change core

 ### For Windows